• Skip to main content

 Description

 This crazy delicious spaghetti sauce is a recipe courtesy of my mom.
-You will never make another sauce again!
+You will never make another sauce again.
 My mom always made big batches because we would freeze it all and take it out as needed for spaghetti nights!
-Perfect sauce for my meatball recipe, chicken parmesan or with pan-cooked Italian sausage.

 Ingredients